In everyday language, work and employment are synonyms. We use them interchangeably to refer to how we make a living.

 Work and employment

-Until recently, labour statistics focused only on one specific type of work: work done for pay or profit and for use by others.
+Until recently, labour statistics focused only on one specific type of work: work done for pay or profit.
 This type of work is what in labour statistics jargon we call employment.

 Employment = any activity to produce goods or provide services for pay or profit.